preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{ApproverName}}
 + {{ProcessTitle}}

-**Complete Approval e-mails**: Used for both approval message and rejected message, for Processes, this token is supported in Subject:
+**Complete Approval emails**: Used for both approval message and rejected message, for Processes, this token is supported in Subject:

 + {{ProcessTitle}}